 Council tax support

-If your income has reduced you may be eligible for support in paying your council tax, find your council in the links below for information on how to apply.
+Some customers may be eligible for support in paying their council tax.
+You can find your council using the links below for information on how to apply.

 If you are already claiming but your income has changed, you will need let your council know there has been a change of circumstances so they can re-assess your claim.